Aurora Clipper Rocket Glider Kit

 - Insert your heaviest loaded rocket motor into the motor mount

-- Support the model at the balance point indicated for boost.
-I use two pencils with the eraser pointed up and held in place with a small hand vice.
-Place the model upside down on the pencil erasers on the balance point indicated in the kit spec sheet.
-Use the included lead weight to balance it by placing it as far forward in the nose or at the tail of the model as needed.
+- Support the model upside down at the balance point indicated for boost.
+Glue pieces of the included lead weight in the nose or tail as needed to balance it.
 Do not try to fly the model with it balancing it behind this point.
 The adage is, a nose heavy model flies poorly, a tail heavy model flies once

 - If you use self adhesive vinyl from stickershock23, it helps once applied to use a hair dryer on hot to soften the material and then push it down onto the model with a towel.
 It helps it conform and stick much better.
 I added a strip of extra vinyl on the bottom of the wing to help with orientation of the model.